Wiro Niessen: Career

 Wiro Niessen was born in Geldrop, on November 15, 1969.
 He received a master's degree in physics in 1993, and later a PhD in medical imaging from Utrecht University in 1997.
 Part of his MSc was carried out at the University of Wisconsin, part of his PhD research at Yale University.
 He was a postdoctoral researcher, assistant professor and associate professor at the Image Science Institute of the University Medical Center Utrecht from 1997 to 2004.

 He was appointed full professor of biomedical image processing in the departments of radiology and medical informatics at the Erasmus University Medical Center in 2005.
 His research foci include computer vision, biomedical image analysis, and computer assisted interventions.
 He was also appointed professor at Delft University of Technology at the faculty of Applied Sciences the same year.

 In 2017 he was elected a member of the Royal Netherlands Academy of Arts and Sciences.

+In 2023 he was appointed as the Dean of the Faculty of Medical Sciences, University of Groningen and board member of University Medical Center Groningen.